aregsar/aregsarblog/blog/2019/installing_php_on_macos/index.md

 `/usr/local/Cellar/php@7.2/7.2.18/lib/php/20170718/opcache.so`

-> Note: Installing older version of php does not create new symlinks to the installed binaries.
+> Note: Installing older version of PHP does not create new symlinks to the installed binaries.
 We need to unlink the active version and link to the older version for brew to remove the existing symlinks and create new symlinks for the old installation.

-> Note: directories `/usr/local/Cellar/php/7.3.5/pecl` and `/usr/local/Cellar/php@7.2/7.2.18/pecl` created by the brew for the latest and 7.2 versions are both symlinks to `/usr/local/lib/php/pecl` which is the base directory for the php extensions for each installed version of php.
+> Note: directories `/usr/local/Cellar/php/7.3.5/pecl` and `/usr/local/Cellar/php@7.2/7.2.18/pecl` created by the brew for the latest and 7.2 versions are both symlinks to `/usr/local/lib/php/pecl` which is the base directory for the PHP extensions for each installed version of PHP.

 Also FYI there is an alternate installation location for PHP binaries for both versions that is not used: